Scarlet (novel): Plot

-Meanwhile, Cinder teams up with captain Carswell Thorne, a fellow prisoner who stole a spaceship from the American Republic military, and they escape from the New Beijing prison.
-Cinder passes out while trying to start Thorne's stolen ship up, and Thorne has to reboot her.
+Meanwhile, Cinder teams up with Captain Carswell Thorne, a fellow American prisoner who stole a spaceship from the American Republic military, and they escape from New Beijing prison.
+Cinder passes out while trying to start up Thorne's stolen ship, and Thorne has to reboot her.
 They escape on the ship, a Rampion, but find problems with the autopilot.
 Cinder remembers that she has Iko's personality chip and inserts it.
-Once in space, Thorne asks Cinder where she wants to go and even though Dr. Erland told her to go to Africa, she chooses to go look for Michelle Benoit, a woman connected to the missing Lunar Princess Selene (Cinder) and Scarlet's grandmother.
+Once in space, Thorne asks Cinder where she wants to go, and even though Dr. Erland told her to go to Africa, she chooses to go look for Michelle Benoit, a woman connected to the missing Lunar Princess Selene (who happens to be Cinder) and who is also Scarlet's grandmother.

-When Scarlet and Wolf arrive in Paris, he leads her to where her grandmother is being held, but turns her in and reveals that he is a Lunar Special Operative, a bioengineered wolf-Lunar hybrid soldier who serves Queen Levana.
+When Scarlet and Wolf arrive in Paris, he leads her to where her grandmother is being held, but he betrays her and reveals that he is a Lunar Special Operative, a bioengineered wolf-Lunar hybrid soldier who serves Queen Levana.
 Glamouring himself as her grandmother, Ran manipulates Scarlet into telling everything she knows about Princess Selene and why her grandma can't be manipulated.
-She recalls Linh Garan, the man who adopted Cinder after her surgery, talking to her grandmother but doesn't know why she resists manipulation.
+She recalls Linh Garan, the man who adopted Cinder after her surgery, talking to her grandmother, but doesn't know why she resists manipulation.
 Then, she is imprisoned.

-At the same time, Cinder and Thorne land in Rieux and discover Michelle Benoit's shelter, where Cinder was held in a suspension tank for eight years and later turned into a cyborg.
-They go to Gilles's tavern but are found by the military after tracking her dead stepsister's ID chip, which Cinder still had with her.
+At the same time, Cinder and Thorne land in Rieux and discover Michelle Benoit's shelter, where Cinder was held in a suspension animation tank for eight years and later turned into a cyborg.
+They go to Gilles's tavern but are found by the military after being tracked via her dead stepsister's ID chip, which Cinder still had with her.
 Trouble gets worse when the Lunar wolf soldiers start attacking, following Queen Levana's order.
 Barely escaping, Cinder tracks down Scarlet.

 Wolf visits Scarlet in her cell and kisses her in order to give her an ID chip, which she uses to escape and go to her grandmother's cell.
 Michelle Benoit tells Scarlet that Cinder is Princess Selene and that she must find her.
-Her grandmother also tells her that Scarlet is the granddaughter of Logan Tanner, the doctor who spirited Selene to Earth and performed her cyborg surgery, and eventually killed himself after suffering many years of Lunar sickness.
+Her grandmother also tells her that Scarlet is the granddaughter of Logan Tanner, the doctor who spirited Selene to Earth and performed her cyborg surgery, and eventually killed himself after suffering many years of Lunar Sickness.
 Ran comes in and threatens her but her grandmother sacrifices herself to allow her to run away.
 However, after killing Michelle, Ran chases down Scarlet until Wolf appears and starts fighting with him, eventually killing him.
 Wolf then corners Scarlet and struggles with his thaumaturge's control, but is shot with a tranquilizer dart by Cinder, who thought he was harming Scarlet.
-Scarlet and Wolf reconcile, Wolf reasoning out that he was able to overpower his wolf killing instinct due to his overwhelming animal-like instinct to protect his mate, and Scarlet agrees to be his "alpha female".
+Scarlet and Wolf reconcile, Wolf reasoning out that he was able to overpower his wolf killing instinct due to his overwhelming animal-like instinct to protect his mate, and Scarlet agrees to be his "alpha female."
 They all manage to escape in the Rampion with Cinder finally revealing to Thorne and Iko that she is Princess Selene.